Graph Memory: A Structured and Interpretable Framework for Modality-Agnostic Embedding-Based Inference: Related Work

-\paragraph{Graph-based semi-supervised learning.} Graph SSL constructs instance graphs and propagates labels harmonically \cite{zhu2003ssl,belkin2006manifold}.
-Graph Convolutional Networks (GCNs) \cite{kipf2017gcn} learn parametric message passing on such graphs.
-This literature focuses on \emph{propagation rules} given a graph, often in transductive settings.
-Open questions remain around \emph{graph construction}: which nodes to represent (instances vs.\ prototypes), which edge semantics to encode (beyond raw similarity), and how to attach new queries in a way that is both scalable and interpretable.
-Zhou \emph{et al.}~\cite{zhou2004llgc} further showed that the steady-state solution of a linear propagation process on a similarity graph yields a closed-form classifier $F^{*} = (I-\alpha S)^{-1}Y$, unifying earlier iterative diffusion and harmonic approaches.
-This formulation established the link between manifold flatness and global label consistency.
+Open questions remain around \emph{graph construction}: which nodes to represent (instances vs.\ prototypes), which edge semantics to encode, and how to attach new queries in an inductive and interpretable manner.
+Zhou \emph{et al.}~\cite{zhou2004llgc} showed that the steady-state solution of a linear propagation process yields a closed-form classifier, linking manifold flatness to global label consistency.